Kostrzyn, Greater Poland Voivodeship: World War II

 At the start of World War II, the town was invaded by Germany on September 10, 1939.
 In the following days, the Germans carried out firsts arrests, beatings, tortures and murders of local Poles.
 On September 16, a detachment of Einsatzkommando 14 entered Kostrzyn, then gathered all the Polish men at the Market Square and carried out beatings and selection of 100 prisoners, who were eventually sent on foot to a newly established camp in Swarzędz.
 That day and in the days that followed, the Germans carried out further murders of local Poles.
 On October 20, 1939, the Germans carried out a public execution of 28 Poles, including teachers, school principals, merchants, craftsmen, etc. It was one of many massacres of Poles committed by Germany on October 20–23 across the region in attempt to pacify and terrorize the Polish population.
 In November 1939, the Hilfspolizei carried out further murders of local Poles.

 In late 1939, the German police carried out first expulsions of Poles, mainly families of Poles who were murdered or deported to concentration camps during the Intelligenzaktion, plus owners of workshops and better houses.
 Expelled Poles were deported to the General Government in the more eastern part of German-occupied Poland.
 Most of the Germans responsible for the crimes against Poles in Kostrzyn fled the town before the approaching Eastern Front and escaped justice.

 Economy

 The supermarket chain Biedronka is headquartered in Kostrzyn.

+Transport

+Kosztryn is bypassed by the S5 expressway to the east.
+Kostrzyn and Strumiany exits provide access to the town.

+National road 92 passes to the north of the town.

+Kostrzyn has a station on the Poznań-Warsaw railway line.

+The nearest airport to Kostrzyn is Poznań-Ławica Airport.